General Familiarization & Function Specific Online Training Certification Course

 Anyone who works in warehouses or on loading ramps must be aware of the potential hazards associated with dangerous goods.
 This online training course is designed for workers who handle and transport dangerous cargo by air.
 It emphasizes important safety procedures, knowledge, and skills needed to meet IATA ramp loading and IATA warehouse personnel training standards.

 Ramp and warehouse personnel may come in contact with dangerous goods while handling cargo and baggage on the airport tarmac or in the air freight warehouse.
 It is important that they are aware of potential hazards and safe handling procedures.
 This IATA loading training will cover basic concepts which include an overview of dangerous goods regulations as well as the proper methods to safely identify, package, mark, label, document, and handle each class of dangerous goods.

 What are the governing regulations?
 This online certification course for loading (ramp) and warehouse personnel meets training requirements for personnel in Categories 5 and 8 as outlined in Section 188.8.131.52. of the IATA Dangerous Goods Regulations.
 Training on how to apply these regulations to specific situations and tasks should be provided by your organization or another resource.

-According to the IATA DGR Section 126.96.36.199: Personnel identified in the categories specified in Tables 1.5.A or 1.5.B must be trained or training must be verified prior to the person performing any duty specified in Tables 1.5.A or 1.5.B.
+Who must take this training?
+According to the IATA DGR Section 184.108.40.206, personnel identified in the categories specified in Tables 1.5 A or 1.5 B must take part in or provide verification of safety training prior to performing any duties specified in Tables 1.5 A or 1.5 B.